frankdarnese/react-native-skeleton/README.md

 ## Build and run the project

 To build and launch the project, run the following command:

 - Option 1.<br>

 ```TXT
 react-native run-ios
 ```

 This should launch the Simulator and you should see the boilerplate screen.<br>
 <b>Note</b>: This may take a few minutes before launching the app.

 - Option 2.<br>

-Start the app from the Xcode IDE
+Start the app from the <a href="https://developer.apple.com/xcode/">Xcode IDE</a>

 ## Initializing GIT + GITHUB Setup

-cd into the project folder and run<br>
+cd into the project folder and run

 ```TXT
   git init
   git commit -m "Initial commit"